-Participant Filtering
+Participant filtering

-In addition to the QC steps, the number of variants identified for each PEGS participant was compared to the number determined in a parallel analysis of the same data based on the hg19 genome assembly.
-Three samples were excluded from downstream analysis because they displayed very low hg38-based variant counts and average to very high hg19-based variant counts and, within the QC data, the samples were outliers in terms of the variability of the observed allelic fractions at loci with heterozygous genotype calls.
+In addition to the quality control steps, we compared the number of variants identified for each PEGS participant to the number determined in a parallel analysis of the same data based on the hg19 genome assembly.
+We excluded three samples from downstream analysis because they displayed very low hg38-based variant counts and average to very high hg19-based variant counts and, within the QC data, were outliers in terms of the variability of the observed allelic fractions at loci with heterozygous genotype calls.
 This indicates the WGS results may have been derived from a mixture of DNA from two individuals.

-The QC process included a visual inspection of the relationship between the percentage of total reads mapping to chrY and the ratio of mean chrX coverage to the genomic mean to infer sex chromosome copy numbers.
+The quality control process included a visual inspection of the relationship between the percentage of total reads mapping to chrY and the ratio of mean chrX coverage to the genomic mean to infer sex chromosome copy numbers.
 Most participants fell into clusters indicative of an XX or XY karyotype that matched the expected copy number given their self-reported sex.
 A self-reported male with Klinefelter syndrome fell close to the XX cluster as anticipated but displayed a higher than expected %chrY.
 Additionally, one self-identified male’s %chrY value was more than double that of most falling in the XY cluster, and two self-identified female’s chrX ratios were close to 1.5.
 These observations were interpreted to indicate XYY and XXX karyotypes, respectively.
 Due to the indication of a sex chromosome aneuploidy, these four samples were excluded from downstream analyses.

 To mitigate confounding effects of undisclosed or unknown relatedness among participants in the PEGS cohort, KING 2.2.5 [2] was used to generate a matrix of pairwise kinship coefficients to analyze individual genotypes.
 To ensure the cohort contained no third-degree or closer relatives (kinship coefficient threshold = 0.0884), the “relatednessFilter” function in the plinkQC R package 0.3.3 was then utilized to identify a parsimonious set of 120 individuals who were excluded from downstream analyses.